Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to fight that particular digital dragon.
-Save yourself the frustration (and maybe some hair) – the solution might be a Stack Overflow answer away.
-And if it's *not* there?
-Well, then you've earned bragging rights for being a pioneer of pain.
+- **Pro Tip:**  Before wrestling a bug for hours,  **`print()` your variables like a detective interrogating a suspect.** You'll be surprised how often the culprit confesses its value right then and there.
+(Saves you from building a whole interrogation room of debugging tools...unless that's your thing.)

 ---

-### 📅 Last Updated: 2025-03-29 08:20
+### 📅 Last Updated: 2025-03-29 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!